takakv/msc-poc/README.md

 - `voteproof/` contains the implementation of the custom protocol for proving and verifying ballot correctness
 - `bulletproofs/` contains the modified implementation of ING Bank's Bulletproofs

+This code makes use of the [Bulletproofs](https://crypto.stanford.edu/bulletproofs/) range proof [implementation](https://pkg.go.dev/github.com/ing-bank/zkrp) by ING Bank which is modified to work with an abstract interface for algebraic groups.
+The interface is inspired by that of [CIRCL](https://github.com/cloudflare/circl), and is currently instantiated with NIST's P-256 and P-384 curves.